f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab2.rst

        <h2>A beautiful <span class="text-orange">fictitious</span> app that you should download!</h2>

-9. Once again, commit and push changes to code repository:
+9. Commit and push the changes to the code repository:

     .. code:: bash